alexander-alleman/bactgrowthrates/README.md

 #>  Max.   :25.0   Max.   :120.00
 ```

-You’ll still need to render `README.Rmd` regularly, to keep `README.md`
+Change You’ll still need to render `README.Rmd` regularly, to keep
-up-to-date.
+`README.md` up-to-date.
 New line You can also embed plots, for example:

 <img src="man/figures/README-pressure-1.png" width="100%" />